Biswajit20035/PS-2025-S8-Biswajit/README.md

 ## Day 2
-Lets consider 2 parallel plate connected with a battery of "V" volts.
-Charges are uniformly distributed in both the plates .
-Let Q is the total charge in one plate and
+Lets consider 2 parallel plates connected with a battery of "V" volts.After sometimes of battery connection  Let the plate connected with the cathode of battery has total charge +Q on its surface and the plate connected with the anode of battery has total charge -Q on its surface and the potential difference between on the plates are V1 and V2 respectively.
--Q is the net charge in another plate .\
+Relation between total charge(Q) and potential difference between two parallel plates (V= V1-V2) can be mathematicaaly expressed as

+ $$ q \propto V $$

 Gauss's theorem mathemticallly expressed as

 ### Gauss's Theorem (Divergence Theorem)